The Pirates raised more than $3,500 in the event

 Julie Torbett and her staff will hold several camps throughout the summer

 Head volleyball coach gets established in local community

-Julie Torbett, who played an integral role in the success of a nationally-prominent Penn State program as a student-athlete and followed with more than 350 wins in a 20-year coaching career, begins her second year as head volleyball coach at East Carolina University.
+Julie Torbett, who played an integral role in the success of a nationally-prominent Penn State program as a student-athlete and followed with more than 350 wins in a 20-year coaching career, begins her third year as head volleyball coach at East Carolina University.

 The 2014 season marked East Carolina’s inaugural year in the American Athletic Conference and Torbett guided the Pirates to a 15-16 overall record including a 6-14 ledger in league action.
 Under her tutelage, ECU volleyball collected 15 wins in a single season and six conference victories for the first time since 2007.

 Torbett’s squad was competitive throughout the season as they opened the year sweeping the East Carolina Invitational, 3-0, en route to becoming co-champions of the tournament along with UNC Wilmington.
 During the 2014 campaign the Pirates reached several milestones as a team and individually.
 A defensively strong team, East Carolina tallied 98 digs in the match against Memphis on October 26, which comes in third in the single-game record book.

 A former defensive specialist at Penn State, Torbett used her knowledge and experience to set the tone for the Pirates’ defense.
 She coached junior defensive specialist Erika Figueroa into the starting libero position and on November 16, Figueroa tied the school record with 34 digs at UConn.
 With Torbett’s help, Figueroa finished the season with three 30-plus dig efforts, while averaging 3.74 digs per set to lead ECU and rank ninth in the American Athletic Conference.